Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Experimental Setup

 \section{Experimental Setup}

 The experimental setup is shown in Figure~\ref{fig:setup}.
 A DBR laser (Photodigm 794.978 nm series with TOSA package) is used as a light source.
-Mode-hopping in the DBR laser occurs under fixed condition due to it's monolithic nature, allowing the jump to the output frequency controllable.
+Mode-hopping in the DBR laser occurs under fixed conditions due to its monolithic nature, making the jump to the output frequency controllable.
 Two main factors influence the frequency tuning of the DBR laser output: the temperature of the LD heat sink and the laser injection current.
-When modulating injection current with a stabilized laser temperature, a slight alteration in laser current triggers a transition between two adjacent cavity modes as illustrated in Fig.~\ref{fig:schematic}.
-The transition of lasing mode near the mode-hop current results in a significant jump in the laser output frequency, which was almost 20 GHz in our case.
-A sinusoidal modulation of LD injection current with aid of a mode-hopping, therefore, is converted to a discontinuous laser output frequency profile without any extra optics.
+When modulating the injection current with a stabilized laser temperature, a slight alteration in laser current triggers a transition between two adjacent cavity modes, as illustrated in Fig.~\ref{fig:schematic}.
+The transition of the lasing mode near the mode-hop current results in a significant jump in the laser output frequency, which was almost 20 GHz in our case.
+With the aid of mode-hopping, a sinusoidal modulation of the LD injection current is converted to a discontinuous laser output frequency profile without any additional optics.

 The linearly polarized laser beam is first transformed into an elliptically polarized beam after passing through a QWP.
-The optimal QWP angle to increase the signal is 25 ${}^\circ$ and the correspoding $|s|$ is about 0.67 (see the appendix).
+The optimal QWP angle to increase the signal is 25 ${}^\circ$ and the corresponding $|s|$ is about 0.67 (see the appendix).
 The laser beam serves both as the probing and pumping beam.
 It illuminates a $5 \times 5 \times 5$ m$^3$ cubic cell which contains \(^{87}\)Rb vapor and $\mathrm{N_2}$ gas at a pressure of 580 Torr (see Figure~\ref{fig:absorption}~(a)).

-The home-made atomic gas cell is heated up to 103 $^\circ$C using a dual-layer structured pair of AC heaters designed to negate magnetic field noise \cite{yim2018note}.
+The homemade atomic gas cell is heated up to 103 $^\circ$C using a two-layer structured pair of AC heaters designed to negate magnetic field noise \cite{yim2018note}.
 After passing through the atomic gas cell, which is inside a two layered \(\mu\)-metal shield, the laser beam goes through a HWP.
-A polarimeter, consisting of a PBS and a BPD, measures the degree of polarization rotation of elliptically polarized beam induced by the paramagnetic Faraday rotation effect.
-The rotation angle of the polarization is proporitonal to $\Delta\nu/[\Delta\nu^2 + (\Gamma_L/2)^2]$ where $\Delta\nu$ is the laser detuning in the probing stage.
+We note that a four layered \(\mu\)-metal shield (MS-1, Twinleaf) is applied for sensitivity estimation to further reduce unwanted environment magnetic field noise.
+A polarimeter, consisting of a PBS and a BPD, measures the degree of polarization rotation of the elliptically polarized beam induced by the paramagnetic Faraday rotation effect.
+The rotation angle of the polarization is proportional to $\Delta\nu/[\Delta\nu^2 + (\Gamma_L/2)^2]$ where $\Delta\nu$ is the laser detuning in the probing stage.